umangamatya/projects/Snake/Readme.txt

 This is a game containing snake and eggs.
+You are the snake and you have to eat eggs.
+When you see an egg, you need to move the snake and get those eggs.
+If you touch yourself or hit walls or hit the obstacles, you will die.
+The snake also increases its size after eating eggs.